As a member of ChristianCycling you must agree to the following:

 In consideration for my acceptance for membership in the ChristianCycling, I hereby freely agree to make the following contractual agreements and representations.

-I agree for myself and successors that the above representations are binding by contract and are no mere recitals, fully understand its terms, understand I have given up substantial rights by signing it freely and without inducement or assurance of any nature and intend it to be a complete and unconditional release of liability to the greatest extent allowed by law.
+By accepting my membership into ChristianCycling, I agree for myself and successors that the above representations are binding by contract and are no mere recitals, fully understand its terms, understand I have given up substantial rights freely and without inducement or assurance of any nature and intend it to be a complete and unconditional release of liability to the greatest extent allowed by law.